AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

   have started it and continue to maintain the types, if the barriers that the architecture of the <c>std</c>-types imposes towards implementing efficient allocation strategies, were not so high.
-  We had once hoped that with C++ 17 namespace <c>std::pmr</c> things become better, but this was only partly the case.
+  We had once hoped that with C++17 namespace <c>std::pmr</c> the situation improved, but this was only partly the case.

 \attention
-  While the rationale for the provision of the alternatives to the C++ standard container types is given mainly in this and the next chapter \ref alib_contmono_stdcontainers, accross this manual and in the reference documentation, even more indications of why we started replacing them in our software, can be found.<br>
+  While the rationale for the provision of the alternatives to the C++ standard container types is given mainly in this and the next chapter \ref alib_contmono_stdcontainers, across this manual and in the reference documentation, even more indications of why we started replacing them in our software, can be found.<br>